allend4/Graph_Theory_Project/README.md

 ### Can all formal languages be encoded as regular expressions?
 The short answer is Yes.
 A formal language is basically a string.
 Regular expressions are encoded to search strings.
 Therefore, regular expressions can be used in all formal languages.
 Regular expression can be as basic and as complicated as you want to make them. their use may be simple or overly complicated, but the main thing to notice is that they can be used.

+### References
+Main poin of reference - -Ian McLoughlin-
+For other reference see Researcg.txt under Doc's